gregalexsmith/gregalexsmith/_posts/categories-of-software-value.md

 We want to understand our current world and how we got here.
 Software assists this though systematization, recording, logging, data aggregation and storage.

-_We know what’s happened and what we have now._
+_We can understand what's happened and what we have now._

 ## Ambiguity

 Making decisions about the future is difficult.
 Software helps us simulate and map out possible paths, risks and tradeoffs

-_We can make better informed decisions_
+_We can make informed decisions about the future_

 ## Access